CrewAI Agent Engineering

 |---|---|

-| Multiple specialist roles with explicit delegation and handoff | CrewAI hierarchical teams — this page |
+| Multiple specialist roles with explicit delegation and handoff | CrewAI hierarchical teams: this page |

-| Stateful workflow with checkpoints, retries, and HITL gates | LangGraph — state machine over delegation |
+| Stateful workflow with checkpoints, retries, and HITL gates | LangGraph: state machine over delegation |

-| Single agent with tool use, no multi-agent coordination needed | Single-agent LangGraph — simpler is better |
+| Single agent with tool use, no multi-agent coordination needed | Single-agent LangGraph: simpler is better |

-| RAG or retrieval is the core problem, not orchestration | RAG Engineering — retrieval before agents |
+| RAG or retrieval is the core problem | RAG Engineering: retrieval before agents |

-| Not sure whether you need agents at all | AI Strategy Advisory — assess first |
+| Still deciding whether agents are warranted | AI Strategy Advisory: assess first |

 Depth of Practice